 Both of the Diamondback ellipticals are good choices, so it really comes down to what you are looking for.
 Each has its pros and cons...

-It is going to give you a wider range of built in workout programs, a unique personal trainer function, comfort grips and grips as well as wireless heart rate monitoring for more accuracy.
+It is going to give you a wider range of built in workout programs, a more advanced touch screen display, WiFi connectivity, comfort grips and as well as wireless heart rate monitoring for more accuracy.

-The Diamondback 1060Ef is much newer, more compact and gives you a wide range of stride lengths to choose from as opposed to the fixed length on the 1260Ef.
+The Diamondback 1060Ef is also compact and gives you a wide range of stride lengths to choose from.

 The two ellipticals differ in price by about $600-$800 depending on the current sale price, so that's definitely worth considering.